Decolonization of knowledge: Legal studies

-Aitor Jiménez González argues that the "generalized use of the term “law” or “Law” masks the fact that the concept we are using is not a universal category but a highly provincial one premised on the westernized legal cosmovision".
+Aitor Jiménez González argues that the "generalized use of the term "law" or "Law" masks the fact that the concept we are using is not a universal category but a highly provincial one premised on the westernized legal cosmovision".
 According to him, it was not the "peaceful spread of a superior science" that ultimately led to the universal adoption of the western notion of law.
 Rather, it "was the result of centuries of colonialism, violent repression against other legal cosmovisions during the colonial periods and the persistence of the process referred to as coloniality".
 The decolonial stance on law facilitates dialogue between various understandings and epistemic perspectives on law in the first place, challenging the perceived hegemony of the westernized legal paradigm.
 It is a strategy for transforming a legal culture that historically was based on a hegemonic or Eurocentric understanding of the law into one that is more inclusive.
 It highlights the need for a fresh historical perspective that emphasizes diversity over homogeneity and casts doubt on the notion that the state is the "main organizer of legal and juridical life".

 According to Asikia Karibi-Whyte, decolonization goes beyond inclusion in that it aims to dismantle the notions and viewpoints that undervalue the "other" in legal discourse.
 This point of view maintains that a society's values form the foundation of legal knowledge and argues for prioritizing those values when debating specific legal issues.
 This is because legal norms in former colonies bear the imprint of colonialism and values of colonial societies.
 For example, English Common Law predominates in former British colonies throughout Africa and Asia, whereas the Civil Law system is used in many former French colonies that mirrors the values of French society.
 In this context, decolonization of law calls "for the critical inclusion of epistemologies, ways of knowing, lived experiences, texts and scholarly works" that colonialism forced out of legal discourses.

+Ethnomusicology

+Decolonization in music has also reshaped the field of ethnomusicology, which long reflected colonial hierarchies in its study of non-Western music.
+Ghanaian musicologist Kofi Agawu argues that Western scholarship has “othered” African music by over-emphasizing rhythm and oral tradition, calling instead for equality between African and European systems of thought.
+Indigenous scholar Clint Bracknell advocates similar reforms, describing “Nyungarmusicology” as a model of research grounded in Indigenous self-representation and community collaboration.
+Later writers such as Deborah Wong and Kevin M. Delgado have linked decolonization to the politics of voice and institutional imagery, urging ethnomusicology to confront its own cultural assumptions.
+As a result of the strong push to decolonize, in 2013 the Society for Ethnomusicology removed the controversial "Little Man" logo from its journals cover.